noisereduce/TorchSpectralGating/README.md

 ### Usage
 Here is an example of how to use the script:
 ```
-python run.py input_path --output output_path --nonstationary --verbose --norm --graphs --subdirs
+python run.py input_path --output_path output_path --nonstationary --verbose --norm --graphs --subdirs
 ```

-### Parameters
+### Arguments
 The script takes the following arguments:
-* input_path: Path to the directory containing audio files or to an audio file.
+* input_path: Path to a directory containing audio files or to a single audio file.
-* --output_path: Path to the directory to save the output files (default: 'output').
+* --output_path: Path to a directory to save the output files (default: 'output').
 * --nonstationary: Whether to use non-stationary or stationary masking (default: False).
 * --verbose: Flag indicating whether verbose mode is enabled (default: False).
+* --cpu: Flag indicating whether to run the algorithm on CPU instead of GPU (default: False).
+* --subdirs: Whether to create a subdirectory for stationary or non-stationary outputs (default: False).
 * --norm: Whether to normalize the signals (default: False).
 * --graphs: Flag indicating whether to display input and output spectrograms as plots (default: False).
-* --cpu: Flag indicating whether to run the algorithm on CPU instead of GPU (default: False).
-* --subdirs: Whether to create a subdirectory for stationary or non-stationary outputs (default: False).
 * --figsize: Figure size for the spectrogram plots in inches (default: (10, 6)).
+* --figformat: If figformat is set, it determines the output format (default: png).
 * --vmin: Minimum value for the color scale in dB (default: -80).
 * --vmax: Maximum value for the color scale in dB (default: None).
 * --cmap: Name of the colormap to use for the spectrogram plots (default: 'magma').